tmtsoftware/csw/docs/src/main/messages/commands.md

 ### Cloning a command

+Every command that is sent must have a new, unique RunId.
 A `cloneCommand` method is available for all commands which can be used to create a new command from existing parameters, but with a new RunId.
+This is needed in the case where a Setup is defined once because it has no fields that change.
+Before submitting get a copy with a new RunId using `cloneCommand`.
+If a new Setup is created for each use, this command is not needed.

 @@@ note